-- 3. The county board has the parcels of tax-forfeited land classified, approved for sale, and appraised. - 4.
-The county auditor makes improvements and grants leases and easements on tax-forfeited land when appropriate. - 5.
+- 1. The county auditor removes from the tax lists the parcels that forfeited to the state in the name of the local taxing districts. - 2.
+The county auditor cancels all real property tax and special assessment liens on the parcels of tax-forfeited land. - 3.
+The county auditor notifies interested parties of any iron-bearing stockpiles, minerals, and mineral interests located on tax-forfeited land. - 4.
 The county auditor dispenses with a tax-forfeited parcel in one of the following ways: - a.
-Conveys it a governmental subdivision free of charge for a public use; - b.
-Sells it to a government subdivision or state agency for a public purpose; - c.
-Sells it to a third party at market value at a public or private sale; or - d.
-Reconveys it to the former owner under a repurchase agreement. - 6.
+Sells it to a third party for no less than the minimum bid at a public sale; - b.
+Conveys it to the commissioner of natural resources; or - c.
+Reconveys it to the former owner under a repurchase agreement. - 5.
 Upon application by the county, the Department of Revenue issues a state deed to the grantee, purchaser, or repurchaser of a parcel of tax-forfeited land.
-The State Deed Application can be found on the Department of Revenue's website. - 7.
-The county auditor deposits all revenues from the tax-forfeited land into a forfeited tax sale fund and distributes the net revenue annually to the local taxing districts.

-8. The county auditor returns the parcels that were sold to a third party at a tax-forfeited land sale or repurchased by the former owner to the property tax lists.
+The State Deed Application can be found on the Department of Revenue's website. - 6.
+The county auditor deposits the minimum bid revenue into a forfeited tax sale fund and makes the proceeds in excess of the minimum bid available for surplus claims. - 7.
+The county auditor returns the parcels that were sold to a third party at a tax-forfeited land sale or repurchased by the former owner to the property tax lists. - 8.
+If a sale results in a surplus, the county auditor must notify interested parties and complete the surplus claims process.